Azure/azure-osconfig/src/agents/gc/README.md

 get-filehash <local path to package>.zip
 ```

-Keep the existing policy assignment and change its definition:
+Then, keeping as-is the existing policy assignment, change the policy definition as following:
 1. Go to the Azure Portal | Policy | Definitions, select the policy and edit.
 1. Use the policy definition JSON that was used to generate the policy with or if that is no longer available, copy the current policy definition JSON from the Azure Portal.
 1. There will be several instances of the URL (`"contentUri":`) and the hash (`"contentHash":`) in the policy defition JSON.
 Carefully replace all with the new token URL and hash.